daniellerch/daniellerch.github.io/stego/intro/lsb-en.md

 <br>
 ## LSB steganography in JPEG images

-[JPEG](https://en.wikipedia.org/wiki/JPEG) images have a much more complex operation than that of bitmap images.
+[JPEG](https://en.wikipedia.org/wiki/JPEG) images have a much more complex operation than that of uncompressed images.
 We are not going to detail how the entire compression and decompression process works.
 The indicated link is a good starting point for further information.
 We will, however, make a brief description of the process, focusing on the interesting parts for steganography.

 To compress an image using the JPEG standard, we start with the bitmap that represents the image.
 We divide the bitmap into blocks of $8 \times 8$ pixels and apply the [Discrete Cosine Transform (DCT)](https://en.wikipedia.org/wiki/Discrete_cosine_transform) after subtracting 128 from the pixel value.
 As a result, we get a new block of $8 \times 8$ values, which we call **DCT coefficients**.
 These values are divided by predefined matrices called **quantization matrices**, rounded to the nearest integer.
 These arrays are designed to reduce the information in the high-frequency components, which are the most difficult for the human eye to distinguish.
 This type of operations involve loss of information, so once the image is compressed, its original state cannot be recovered.
 It is the result of these quantized DCT coefficients that is stored in the JPEG file, so, from the point of view of steganography, we will be interested in hiding information in these coefficients.